 Of the aforementioned one-third of adults that reported poor physical and mental health due to stress, 46% reported having difficulty “shutting down” for the night and falling asleep.
 In the same human clinical research study, 25 mg of phytocannabinoids daily were shown to support the onset of sleep and promote quality, tranquil sleep.

 Phytocannabinoids Help Reduce Inflammation & Pain

 Inflammation occurs in everyone, every day.
-According to studies cited in the aforementioned article written by Professor Bruno, consuming red and processed meats, desserts and refined grains can all result in more inflammation.
-Bruno also mentions that exercising hard at the gym may result in temporary inflammation and pain.
+Research shows that consuming red and processed meats, desserts and refined grains can all result in more inflammation.
+Furthermore, exercising hard at the gym may result in temporary inflammation and pain.
 Additionally, researchers found:

 - Cannabinoids successfully reduced inflammatory markers

 - Phytocannabinoids may have an application for pain

 - Supplementing with 200 mg/day of phytocannabinoids significantly reduced levels of resistin, a type of protein that promotes several pro-inflammatory cytokines